 How Do Air Purifiers Work Against Wildfire Smoke?

-Two key factors determine an air purifier's effectiveness against smoke:
+According to industry benchmarks, two key factors determine an air purifier's effectiveness against smoke:

 - MERV Rating: The Minimum Efficiency Reporting Value (MERV ) indicates how well a filter traps airborne particles.
 For wildfire smoke, which is rich in PM2.5 particles, a filter with a MERV rating of 13 or higher is recommended.